sgokbi/quote-generator/README.md

 # quote-generator

 The [Quote Generator](https://sgokbi.github.io/quote-generator/) project displays quotes.
-Every time it shows only one quote and displays another new quote when the user clicks the  'New Quote' button.
+Every time it shows only one quote and shows another new quote when the user clicks the  'New Quote' button.

 ### used technologies